Review | ReadyPrint Ink Subscription From Epson

 Having a printer in our home is a must for us.
 I have one child at school who needs it for homework (or for homeschooling during lockdown), a younger child who loves to colour in and I find printing pages is far easier than purchasing books all of the time.
 My husband is working from home and may well be for the foreseeable so he requires regular access to a printer.
 And then there’s all of our home/life paperwork which needs printing and filing.
 However, there is always one drawback when you have a printer, isn’t there?
 Running out of ink.
 Surely this has to be one of the most frustrating things to happen, especially when you are halfway through printing something you need.
 My other bugbear here is having to go to a shop, work out which ink cartridges are compatible (yes, I am that person who has to take the used cartridge into a tech store to show the staff!) and let’s not even talk about some of the prices!

-So, when Epson contacted me asking me to try out their ReadyPrint ink subscription I was most certainly intrigued…
+So, when Epson contacted me asking me to try out their ReadyPrint ink subscription and review it I was most certainly intrigued…

 What Is ReadyPrint?